So you’ve decided to start collecting vinyl. Fantastic! In our great digital age, vinyl records offer an experience that is authentic and rewarding.

-At this stage, there’s a good chance you’ve heard about the resurgence in vinyl records.
-You might even have heard about the increased dynamic range with which many records are mastered when compared to their digital counterparts.
-But most of all, the chances are you’re hooked on the allure of vinyl as a physical medium; the gratifying process of dropping a needle onto wax, or simply the impressive artwork.
+At this stage, there’s a good chance you’re looking for something a little more from your music than a streaming service and a laptop.
+But most of all, you’re likely hooked on vinyl as a physical medium; the gratifying process of dropping a needle onto wax, or simply the impressive artwork.

 1. A Good Turntable